Year 11 English Units 1 and 2

 Things you can do now

-You must purchase and read The Ink Bridge before the beginning of Unit 1.
-If possible view Slumdog Millionaire.
+You must purchase and read The Rain Heron before the beginning of Unit 2.
+If possible, we recommend you view Mary and Max.

 Read a variety of newspapers (e.g. The Age, The Australian and Herald Sun) to see how the same issue can be approached in different ways.